RTcmix/rtcmix.github.io/reference/instruments/METAFLUTE.md

    Because this instrument has not been updated for pfield control, the older makegen control envelope sysystem should be used:

-   assumes function table 1 is the noise amplitude envelope function table 2 is the overall amplitude envelope
+   Assumes function table 1 is the noise amplitude envelope function table 2 is the overall amplitude envelope

    Parameters after the [bracket] are optional and default to 0 unless